S Corp vs C Corp: What You Need to Know

 3. Corporate Formalities

-S corporations and C corporations are similar when it comes to compliance responsibilities.
+S corp vs. c corp are similar when it comes to compliance responsibilities.
 Corporate formalities both S corps and C corps need to follow include issuing stock, adopting bylaws, holding shareholder and director meetings, filing annual reports, paying for yearly fees, and maintaining a registered agent and office.

 4. Separate Legal Entities